plista/updep/README.md

   -V, --version                  Display this application version -p, --push                     Do not ask for confirmation to push the branch with updates.
   -t, --notags                   Do not use hashtags in the commit message subject.
+  --composer                     Use this as a fully-qualified Composer execution command (e.g. "php /usr/local/bin/composer.phar").
+                                 If not set the default global "composer" command will be used.
 ```

 ## What does Plista UpDep do